-QUESTION: Does the SPECT/CT-based distribution of absorbed doses coincide with the underlying dose distribution, and can the quality of voxel-based absorbed dose distributions be improved by performing a partial-volume correction?
+Question: Does the SPECT/CT-based distribution of absorbed doses coincide with the underlying dose distribution and can the quality of voxel-based absorbed dose distributions be improved by performing a partial volume correction?

-PERTINENT FINDINGS: In a 177Lu phantom study with an inhomogeneously filled 3D-printed 2-compartment kidney (cortex and medulla), imaging-based DVHs considerably differed from the underlying absorbed doses.
-Although the agreement was improved by partial-volume correction, differences remain and therapy planning based on the resulting DVHs should be treated with caution.
+Pertinent Findings: In a Lu-177 phantom study with an inhomogeneously filled 3D-printed two-compartment kidney (cortex & medulla), imaging-based dose volume histograms considerably differed from the underlying absorbed doses.
+Although the agreement was improved by partial volume correction, differences remain and therapy planning based on the resulting dose volume histograms should be treated with caution.

-IMPLICATIONS FOR PATIENT CARE: The quantification of SPECT/CT images should be adapted to adequately match the VOI size of organs, organ substructures, lesions, or voxels and the sampling of time-activity curves for calculating absorbed doses.
+Implication for Patient Care: The quantification of SPECT/CT images should be adapted to adequately match the volume-of-interest size of organs, organ sub-structures, lesions or voxels and the sampling of time-activity curves for calculating absorbed doses.